tommyxu/curator-service-api-client/README.md

 Note:

 * The implementation return from `ApiClientFactory.create()` is **Thread-Safe**.
-You only need one ApiClient instance for each service.
+You only need one API client instance for each service.
 Best used in singleton pattern with IoC framework, such as *Spring Framework* or *Guice*.
 * The creation of *CuratorFramework* instance is not necessary if you are using *Spring Cloud ZooKeeper*.
 Re-use it if possible.